device42/Racktables-to-Device42-Migration/README.md

 ### Gotchas
 -----------------------------
     * Devices without names are not migrated
-    * Patch panels are not migrated.
     * PDU migration is still a work in progress
     * Order of function calls in main() function is important.
 Do not change it!
       For example: subnets must be migrated before IP addresses in order for addresses to join appropriate subnets.
-    * Patch panels with more then 1 port go to the modular section
+    * If patch panels have more than 1 port type, we will create modular patch panel in D42
-    * Patch panels with 1 port go to the singular section
+    * For following, we will truncate data from your racktables instance:
 	    * Maximum Port type name length = 12
 	    * Maximum Hardware name length = 48
 	    * Maximum Pdu type name length = 64